Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at TU are $11,080 per year.
 While working on their Bachelor's Degree, clinical laboratory science majors at TU accumulate an average of around $18,807 in student debt.

-National University did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #12 on the list.
+With a ranking of #12, National University did quite well on this year’s best value schools for clinical/medical laboratory science students working on their bachelor’s degree.
 Located in the city of San Diego, National University is a private not-for-profit college with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at WSU are $17,084 a year.
 On average, clinical laboratory science graduates from WSU take out $21,317 in student loans while working on their Bachelor's Degree.